venatus9/Hardware-Hacking/README.md

 ...
 This in fact should be UART!

 Now we have to identify which pin is which.
+I hope you have a multimeter handy!